mdancho84/mdancho84.github.io/_drafts/the-data-science-career-path.md

 <p class="text-center date">Massive Labor Shortage!</p>

 Because of COVID, there's a bullwhip-effect in the US labor market.
 Let me explain.

 In response to COVID, governments enforced a shutdown, forcing labor to decline swiftly and without notice.

 Upon reopening, not all workers came back.
 This created a supply imbalance forcing companies to fill spots any way they could.

 ## Poaching insanity

-![](/assets/buzzfeed_poaching.jpeg)

 So what happened next is a once in a lifetime generational supply/demand imbalance that is working in your favor.

 Companies began poaching data scientists from other companies stealing their highest value assets: their employees.

+![](/assets/buzzfeed_poaching.jpeg)

 And the training time for most new hires is 1-2 years, so companies either had to offer higher salaries and benefits or be at risk of data scientists being poached.

 Now you benefit.

 Because you can SKIP the whole "business analyst -> data scientist" game and...

+Jump right into Data Scientist roles.

-**Jump right into data scientist roles!**
+## **How to jump right into data scientist roles**

 If you want to do so, check out these 2 articles: